-Sleeping All Night Opened My Eyes to a Helping Others My daughter was like most babies.
+I know what it feels like to be sleep deprived mom...
+I’ve been there My daughter was like most babies.
 She slept most of the day and I thought maternity leave would be a great time to catch up on hobbies and experience being a stay-at-home mom for a few months before I went back to work.
 I knew babies slept, so why wouldn’t they just sleep when they wanted to?
 I had friends with babies and they all raved about how well they slept at night.
-I stood by silently wondering why my baby wasn’t sleeping so well.
+Months went by and every night I wondered why my baby wasn’t sleeping like the others.
 Everyone, including friends, family and even a woman at the park, gave me advice about how to get her sleeping longer.
 Some ideas I tried, others I didn’t feel comfortable trying and some made me cringe.

 I wanted to tell everyone I knew how great it felt to sleep all night!
-And best of all I was proud to say that my daughter was a rock-star sleeper!
+And best of all I was proud to say that my daughter was a great sleeper!
 I would have moms stop me at the coffee shop and ask how ‘good of a sleeper’ she was and I’d happily reply “she sleeps all night!”
 Sleep became my passion and now I get to share the benefits of a full night of sleep, for both parents and their children.
-I want others to know that just because you’re a parent, doesn’t mean that you have to walk around like a zombie during the day.
+Just because you’re a parent, doesn’t mean that you have to walk around like a zombie during the day.
 There’s a way to get the sleep you need using methods you’re comfortable with.
 I’m proud at what I do, helping families be happier and well rested.

 Today, I get to work with wonderful families who value the importance of sleep, both for themselves and their children, and want the personalized assistance to show them exactly what to do.
 I love my work as a sleep consultant and I’m able to experience the same joy my clients feel when they tell me “the baby slept through the night.”
 It’s magical and so fulfilling that I get to help make happy families and change their world for the better.

-Get started with a FREE 15-Minute call so we can learn more about your situation and ways we can help!
+Get started with a FREE 15-minute call so we can learn more about your situation, and ways we can help!